About Circling Europe

 - Communicating directly to a person you have trouble with before seeking outside help or complaining to another (Wow I notice I’m complaining about so-and-so a lot, give me a second to reach out and set up a meeting with them before we keep talking)

-- Calling each other out, lovingly, when we notice the other avoiding or falling into habitual patterns
+- Bringing loving challenge when we notice the other avoiding or falling into habitual patterns

 - Willingly sharing feelings in business meetings, dealing with clients/participants